deimosian/riftderandomizer/README.md

 # Rift Derandomizer

-A mod for the game The Riftbreaker which removes gear stat randomization.

 Based on the *No Random Stats* mod which is unmaintained with input from the community to incorporate the behavior of the *Crit and Stun Weapon Mod Simplifier* mod.

 This repository is home to the mod itself and the python scripts which generate it.